apache/otava/README.md

 the level of performance recorded in two different periods of time – which is useful for e.g. validating the performance of the release candidate vs the previous release of your product.

-This is still work-in-progress, unstable code.
-Features may be missing.
-Usability may be unsatisfactory.
-Documentation may be incomplete.
 Backward compatibility may be broken any time.

 See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for development instructions.